-Mr. Hourahan has more than 35 years of experience in the air conditioning and refrigeration (AC&R) industry and is a licensed professional engineer.
-He holds a Bachelor of Science in Mechanical Engineering from the University of Connecticut, a Master of Environmental Science from John Hopkins University, and a Masters of Business Administration from the Rensselaer Polytechnic Institute.
-He is actively involved with various industry committees including the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) and the U.S. National Team of the International Energy Agency (IEA) Heat Pump Program.
+Mr. Hourahan has more than 35 years of experience in the heating, ventilating, air conditioning and refrigeration (HVAC&R) industry and is a licensed professional engineer.
+He holds a Bachelor of Science in Mechanical Engineering from the University of Connecticut, a Master of Environmental Science from Johns Hopkins University, and a Master of Business Administration from the Rensselaer Polytechnic Institute.
+He is actively involved with various industry associations, including the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) and the U.S. National Team of the International Energy Agency (IEA) Heat Pump Program.

-As the Senior Vice President of Technical, Accreditation, & Educational Policy Development, Mr. Hourahan directed the Air Conditioning Contractors of America’s (ACCA’s) technical activities in the creation & maintenance of design manuals, standards & codes, contractor accreditation programs, and directed ACCA’s educational policy for an evolving workforce.
+Previously, as the Senior Vice President of Technical, Accreditation, & Educational Policy Development, Mr. Hourahan directed the Air Conditioning Contractors of America’s (ACCA’s) technical activities in the creation and maintenance of design manuals, standards, contractor accreditation programs, and educational policy for an evolving workforce.
 Related duties were in program development, identification/generation of new approaches and opportunities, workforce development, creation of supporting technical documents, standards/code body interactions, and technical representation of the contracting community with allied organizations and associations.
-The overarching aim being to provide tools and information that support HVAC practitioners in delivering energy-efficient, high quality indoor environments (comfort, health, and productivity).
+The overarching aim of these activities was to provide tools and information that support HVAC practitioners in delivering energy-efficient, high quality indoor environments (comfort, health, and productivity).
 During his tenure at ACCA, he guided the updating of, and/or creation of, a number of industry standards aimed at quality design, installation, and maintenance of HVACR systems in residential and commercial applications:

 - ANSI/ACCA 1 Manual D (Residential Duct Systems); 2003, 2009, 2012 and 2016.